cerebral/cerebral/docs/api/universalapp.md

 server.listen(3000)
 ```

-## ES6 on server
+## Transpile server code

-Take a look at the [demo application](https://github.com/cerebral/cerebral/tree/master/demos/universal) to see how you can run modern javascript, also with JSX, on the server.
-Demo does not include building for production, but you would typically use Webpack as normal for the client and just babel for the server.
-Or you can use Webpack there as well.
-If you are not using JSX you will probably get away with no transpiling on the server.
+You should run and build your Node instance with `babel`.
+Take a look at how you can run Node with babel [over here](https://babeljs.io/docs/usage/cli/#babel-node).